 If you have a child with a disability, getting to understand your child’s legal rights can help you and your child avoid discrimination.
 It will also help you to access and navigate the disability service system more easily.

-In Australia, the Disability Discrimination Act 1992 promotes equal access, rights and opportunity for people with a disability and it applies to all states and territories in Australia.
+In Australia, the Disability Discrimination Act 1992 promotes equal access, rights and opportunity for people with a disability.
+It applies to all states and territories in Australia.

-The Act aims to protect people with disabilities from being treated unfairly and makes it against the law to discriminate against someone with a disability, whether the disability is physical, intellectual, psychiatric, sensory, neurological or a learning disability.
+The Act protects people with disabilities from being treated unfairly.
+It makes it against the law to discriminate against someone with a disability, whether the disability is physical, intellectual, psychiatric, sensory, neurological or a learning disability.

-This legislation protects people with a disability by setting standards for education, employment, professional services, public transport and internet accessibility.
+This Act protects people with a disability by setting standards for education, employment, accommodation, services (such as banking, the internet and public transport), and access to public places.

 Other Australian Government laws that protect and provide for people with a disability are the Disability Services Act 1986 and the Social Security Act 1991.
 These laws mainly deal with employment, rehabilitation, training and accommodation.